juju/docs/src/en/getting-started-general.md

 often quickest to destroy the model with the command 'juju destroy-model default` and then create a new model.

-# Next Steps
+## Next Steps

-Now you have a Juju-powered cloud, it is time to explore the amazing things you can do with it!
+Now that you have a Juju-powered cloud, it is time to explore the amazing things you can do with it!

-We suggest you take the time to read the following:
+We suggest you continue your journey by discovering [how to add controllers for additional clouds][tut-cloud]

-  - [Juju concepts][concepts] - This page explains the terminology used throughout this documentation and describes what Juju can do
-  - [Clouds][clouds] goes into detail about configuring clouds, including the 'local' cloud, which is great for lightning fast testing and development.
-  - [Charms/Services][charms] - find out how to construct complicated workloads in next to no time.

-[clouds]: ./clouds.html  "Configuring Juju Clouds"
 [charm store]: https://jujucharms.com "Juju Charm Store"
 [releases]: reference-releases.html
 [keygen]: ./getting-started-keygen-win.html "How to generate an SSH key with Windows"
 [concepts]: ./juju-concepts.html "Juju concepts"
 [charms]: ./developer-getting-started.html
 [credentials]: ./credentials.html
+[tut-cloud]: ./tut-google.html